I have received various inquiries regarding my

 Millennia HV-3D

-My favorite microphone pre-amps.
+my recordings.
 A very transparent mic pre.
 The triple gain range

 makes dialing in gain much more accurate, and Millennia's gear has a